cal-itp/staff-bios/caltrans/data-digital-services/christian_suyat.md

 To be personable!
 I love interacting with co-workers and am always open to have conversations and share work experinces.
 I have been around other divisions in Caltrans and love sharing what I know.

 ## How to support me as we work together
-Im still learning all these platforms and tool for the first time.
+Im still learning all these platforms and tools for the first time.
 As long as we can keep that door of communication open and can be patient with my inexperience, we good.

 ## How to support me as a person
 As long as we can still joke around and while getting work done, thats perfect for me.